CodebenderCate/Cybersecurity-Information/Summer 2022 Internships.md

 # Summer 2022 Tech Internships
 Use this repo to keep track of software, tech, CS, PM, quant internships for Summer 2022.

-:warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**
+**This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**

-## The List 👔
+## The List

 | Name  |  Location |  Notes |
 |---|---|-------------|